sidianchen/sidianchen.github.io/cv.md

 - Advance in Water Resources
 - Earth-Science Reviews
 - Journal of Fluid Mechanics
-- Journal of Petroleum Science and Engineering
+- Geoenergy Science and Engineering (formerly known as Journal of Petroleum Science and Engineering)
 - Lab on a Chip
 - Transport in Porous Media
 - Water Resource Research